Understanding Autism Sensory Overload

 • They avoid play activities

 Parents and teachers need to be like detectives to work out which sensory inputs are causing overload.
-I have written an easy to use fill in Sensory Preferences Checklist for families who do not yet have access to a Sensory Trained OT.
+I have written an easy-to-use fill in Sensory Preferences Checklist for families who do not yet have access to a Sensory Trained OT.

 How can I help my child with sensory overload?